Amyotrophic Lateral Sclerosis (ALS)

 Experts do not know the cause of ALS.
-In a very small percentage of cases, genetics is involved.
-ALS.
-Research is looking into possible environmental causes of ALS.
+In a few cases, genetics is involved.
+ALS research is looking into possible environmental causes of ALS.

 What are the symptoms of ALS?

-With ALS, you may first have weakness in one limb that develops over a matter of days or, more commonly, a few weeks.
+With ALS, you may first have weakness in a limb that develops over a matter of days or, more commonly, a few weeks.
 Then, several weeks to months later, weakness develops in another limb.
-Sometimes the initial problem can be one of slurred speech or difficulty swallowing.
+Sometimes the initial problem can be one of slurred speech or trouble swallowing.

 As ALS progresses, though, more and more symptoms are noticed.
-The following are the most common symptoms of ALS.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+These are the most common symptoms of ALS:

 - Twitching and cramping of muscles, especially those in the hands and feet